imagej/imagej.github.io/_pages/How_to_write_your_own_track_feature_analyzer_algorithm_for_TrackMate.md

 Introduction
 ------------

 This article is the second in the series dedicated to extending TrackMate with your own modules.
 Here we focus on creating **feature analyzers**: small algorithms that calculate one or several numerical values for the TrackMate results.
-The [previous article](How_to_write_your_own_edge_feature_analyzer_algorithm_for_TrackMate ) focused on writing edge analyzers: algorithms that allocate a numerical value to the link between two spots.
+The [previous article](How_to_write_your_own_edge_feature_analyzer_algorithm_for_TrackMate) focused on writing edge analyzers: algorithms that allocate a numerical value to the link between two spots.

 In this article, we will create a **feature analyzer for tracks** that calculate numerical values for whole tracks.
 To make it simple, and also to answer the request of a colleague, we will make an analyzer that reports the location of the starting and ending points of a track.

 Actually, we will not learn much beyond what we saw previously.
 The only little change is that our analyzer will generate 6 numerical values instead of 1.
-We will use the [SciJava](SciJava ) discovery mechanism as before, but just for the sake of it, we will introduce how to **disable** modules.
+We will use the [SciJava](SciJava) discovery mechanism as before, but just for the sake of it, we will introduce how to **disable** modules.

 Track analyzers
 ---------------

-All the track feature analyzers must implement {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/features/track/TrackAnalyzer.java ' label='TrackAnalyzer interface ' %}.
-Like for the {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/features/edges/EdgeAnalyzer.java ' label='EdgeAnalyzer ' %} interface, it extends both
+All the track feature analyzers must implement {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/track/TrackAnalyzer.java' label='TrackAnalyzer interface' %}.
+Like for the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/edges/EdgeAnalyzer.java' label='EdgeAnalyzer' %} interface, it extends both

--   {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/features/FeatureAnalyzer.java ' label='FeatureAnalyzer ' %} that helps you declaring what you compute,
+-   {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/FeatureAnalyzer.java' label='FeatureAnalyzer' %} that helps you declaring what you compute,
--   and {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/TrackMateModule.java ' label='TrackMateModule ' %}, that is in charge of the integration in TrackMate.
+-   and {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/TrackMateModule.java' label='TrackMateModule' %}, that is in charge of the integration in TrackMate.

 The only changes for us are two methods specific to tracks: